weusethat/we-use-that/_posts/2012-08-02-pagerduty.md

 ---
 layout: interview
 title: PagerDuty
-subtitle: SaaS on-call scheduling, alerting and incident management solutions which integrates with any monitoring solution to send alerts via SMS, phone or email to IT organizations when systems break.
+subtitle: SaaS on-call scheduling, alerting and incident management solutions.
+Integrates with any monitoring solution to send alerts via SMS, phone or email to IT organizations when systems break.

 tags: yc saas alerting
 ---